jacobecox/flourish/README.md

 ### Recipe Manager
 - Create, edit, and delete recipes
-- Import recipes from a URL
+- Import recipes from a URL (auto-extracts title, ingredients, instructions, image, and metadata via JSON-LD)
+- Add photos manually or via URL import
 - Scale ingredients by serving count
 - Tag-based organization
 - Search and filter
+- Favorite/pin recipes to the top of the list
+- Share recipes via a public link — viewers can save a copy to their own account

 ### Baker's Journal
 - Log bakes with notes, rating, and bake metrics (hydration, flour type, bulk/proof time, bake temp)